fluent/fluentd-docs-gitbook/developer/api-plugin-formatter.md

 ## Writing Tests

-Fluentd formatter plugin has just one point to be tested.
+Fluentd formatter plugin has one or more points to be tested.
 Others (parsing configurations, controlling buffers, retries, flushes and many others) are controlled by the Fluentd core.